victor3dptz/victor3dptz.github.io/index.md

 title: Welcome
 ---

 This website mostly contains information taken from Internet.
 The purpose is personal knowledge base.
-If you like it, please donate some bitcoins, please!
+If you like it, please donate me some bitcoins, please!
 Thanks!

 BTC: **1PxNxDCBH5MbM6S4HfAM3f8j6X355pvKVW**